NexPlayer/Android-SDK/Conviva.md

 #### void setProperty (CONVIVA_PROPERTY key, String value)

-This method sets the value of any property for the Conviva client module in NexPlayer™.
+This method sets the value of any property for the Conviva client module in NexPlayer.

 **Parameters**